Is it time to talk to your adolescent about drug use?

 6. Do your research.

-Don't come to the conversation with urban legends about drugs, and make sure you have facts to offer and resources to give.
+When you talk to your teen about addiction, don’t come to the conversation with urban legends about drugs.
+Make sure you have facts to offer and resources to give.

 Some great resources:

-- Partnership for Drug-Free Kids - Helps parents via text and and through peer support with other parents.
+- Partnership to End Addiction – Helps parents via text and through peer support with other parents.

 - KidsHealth – Breaks down what to explain about drugs by age